TM111/CIFAR10_Federated_Learning-Advanced_Machine_Learning/README.md

 3. Understand the importance of clients’ local data distribution in the federated scenario.
 4. Understand the contribution of the normalization layers.
 5. Make a contribution for solving existing issues.

+## Options

+The default values for various paramters parsed to the experiment are given in 'options.py'.
+Details are given some of those parameters: